harlan-zw/harlanzw.com-vitepress/app/blog/scale-your-vue-components/index.md

 ## Thanks for reading

-This was a challenging topic for me when I started Vue over 3 years ago, I hope I have given at least one person some guidance in scaling their components.

 If you like the technical side of Vue and Laravel, I'll be posting regular articles on this site.
 The best way to keep up to date is by following me [@harlan_zw](https://twitter.com/harlan_zw) or signing up for the newsletter below.